Apartment No. 9: Tammy Wynette version

 "Apartment No. 9" was notably covered by Tammy Wynette, also in 1966.
 The song was the first of Wynette's to be professionally recorded.
 Upon arriving to Nashville, Tennessee in 1965, Wynette began pitching songs to various record labels.
 When meeting Epic Records producer Billy Sherrill, he agreed to produce Wynette if she could find quality songs to record.
 Wynette returned with Bobby Austin's version of "Apartment No. 9".
-"Apartment No. 9" was recorded by Sherrill in September 1966 at the Columbia Recording Studio in Nashville.
+"Apartment No. 9" was recorded by Sherrill in September 1966 at the Columbia Recording Studios in Nashville.
 Other tracks recorded during this time would later appear on Wynette's debut studio album.

 Wynette's version of "Apartment No. 9" was issued as a single in October 1966.
 The song also became a minor hit on the Billboard Hot Country Singles chart, only reaching number 44.
 The song would later be released on Wynette's debut studio album, Your Good Girl's Gonna Go Bad (1967).

 Although not a major hit, Tammy Wynette's version of "Apartment No. 9" is considered to be one of her most notable recordings.
 Taste of Country rated it among their list of the "Top 10 Tammy Wynette Songs".
 It was included among CMTs list of the "Ten Essential Tammy Wynette Songs."
 Stephen Cook of Allmusic called "Apartment No. 9" a "quality gem".